 Ultrabright Outdoor Theater Weathers the Elements

 No worries about harsh weather ruining this outdoor theater.
-Innovative techniques protect Digital Projection, Vutec, Bay Audio and other reference-grade systems from the elements.
+Innovative techniques protect Digital Projection, Vutec, Bay Audio and other systems from the elements.

 Editor’s Note: This profile of one of our Home of the Year winners originally ran in May of 2012.
 We’re highlighting past winners in anticipation of the May 2013 release of the new Home of the Year winners.
 You’ll want to check back in May, because the new winners are awesome.